Surgical Procedures: Pneumonectomy

 - Often, you can return to work around 8 weeks after surgery, depending on the type of job you have and if you have fully recovered.

 - Do not drive while taking narcotic pain medication.

 - Take and record your pulse (heart rate) as directed.

-- Be sure to use your incentive spirometer and cough as directed by your healthcare team; typically, you will be asked to use it 5-10 times per day for 2 weeks.
+- Be sure to use your incentive spirometer and cough as directed by your healthcare team.
+Often, you will be asked to use it 5-10 times per day for 2 weeks.

-- Use supplemental oxygen as directed by your healthcare team; avoid smoking or being around someone who is smoking with oxygen in the room.
+- Use supplemental oxygen as directed by your healthcare team.

 What will I need at home?

-- Tablet or journal to log your vital signs
+- Tablet or journal to record your vital signs and any changes.

-- Wound care and oxygen supplies, which are typically provided to you by the hospital or doctors’ office
+- Wound care and oxygen supplies, which are provided to you by the hospital or doctor's office.

 When do I need to contact my healthcare team?